APRIL 2022 —- STOP PRESS!!!

 This five-year ERC-funded project is examining the histories of yoga, ayurveda and rasaśāstra (Indian alchemy and iatrochemistry) from the tenth century to the present, focussing on the disciplines’ health, rejuvenation and longevity practices.

-The Haṭha Yoga Project (HPY) is a five-year research project funded by the European Research Council and based at SOAS, University of London, which aims to chart the history of physical yoga practice by means of philology, i.e. the study of texts on yoga, and ethnography, i.e. fieldwork among practitioners of yoga.
-The project team consists of four researchers based at SOAS, one at the École française d’Etrème Orient, Pondycherry, and one at the Maharaja Man Singh Pustak Prakash, Jodhpur.
+The Haṭha Yoga Project (HPY) was a five-year research project funded by the European Research Council and based at SOAS, University of London, which aimed to chart the history of physical yoga practice by means of philology, i.e. the study of texts on yoga, and ethnography, i.e. fieldwork among practitioners of yoga.
+The project team consisted of four researchers based at SOAS, one at the École française d’Etrème Orient, Pondycherry, and one at the Maharaja Man Singh Pustak Prakash, Jodhpur.

 Yoga Scapes: The Economics of Imagination and Utopian Aspirations of Transglobal Yoga in Japan

 A two-year postdoctoral research project starting November 2017 at Kyoto University.
 In an effort to shift the gaze of global yoga studies away from a Western perspective, this anthropologically-informed project seeks to privilege the lived experiences of yoga practitioners in Japan.
 This project focuses on several yoga studios, yoga retreats and yoga teacher training courses dislocated across urban and rural regions of Japan.
 The focus is to compare the consumption and reconstitution of global yoga lifestyles and narratives within the Japanese imagination.
 Analysis of marketing rhetoric demonstrates how yoga is commodified into spiritual tourism packages for Japanese citizens and international tourists.
 The principal questions are: What is quintessentially Japanese about ‘Yoga in Japan’?
 And, how is yoga infused into the popular culture?